Parrots’ droppings reveal critical diet, health, and well-being information.

 The blood will have dried slightly while being processed, coming out darkly colored.
 The droppings will be black or rusty-brown immediately after the parrot poops.

-However, blackish or brown poop can mean that the parrot’s healthy droppings have sat too long.
+However, blackish or brown poop can mean the parrot’s healthy droppings have sat too long.
 Poop will naturally darken as it dries.
 If a parrot has darker green droppings, this minor difference could fool a new owner into thinking it’s dried blood.

 Why Is My Parrot’s Poop Light Green?